matt4110/WARintl/wp-content/plugins/cool-video-gallery/readme.txt

 Option provided to upload images for video previews.
 Supports '.flv', '.mp4', '.mov', '.m4v' and '.mp3' video files presently.

 = Note =
 * Video Player used by this plugin is <a href="https://www.jwplayer.com/" target="_blank">JW Player</a>.
-Please agree to the Terms and Conditions of JW Player.
+Agree to the Terms and Conditions of JW Player.
-* JWPlayer used is not latest.
-Future upgrade of this plugin will use latest JWPlayer version.

 = Features =
 * Supports H.264 (.mp4, .mov, .m4v), FLV (.flv) and MP3 (.mp3) files.